nicolaegues/cloud-tech-project/README.md

         bash deploy.sh

-This will take care of the building of the images and the deployments (also automatically scaling the number of workers), finally allowing the user to pause and visit the webserver showing the results plot before proceeding to clean everything up (i.e., deleting all kubernetes resources).
+This takes care of the building of the images and the deployments of the Kubernetes resources (also automatically scaling the number of workers).
+It then allows the user to pause and visit a webserver that displays the final plot, after which it proceeds to clean everything up (i.e., delete all kubernetes resources).

 ### Commands used for the scalability evaluation: